Logistics The New Buzzword.

 “We have to take the 401 east to Oshawa,” Bert responded.

 Within five minutes I had driven us safely onto Canada’s busiest highway.
-I was driving a truck for the very first time ever and I still had no idea what I was even doing there.
+I was driving a truck for the very first time and I still had no idea what I was even doing there.
 I thought about quitting and just going home.
-Even if I get through today and we're both lucky to survive, there was no fuck’n way I would be working here tomorrow.
+Even if I get through today and we're both lucky enough to survive, there was no fuck’n way I would be working here tomorrow.
 I remember thinking to myself.

 Before I knew it we passed the ‘Welcome to Oshawa’ road sign.